ikorb/tapecart/doc/ProgRef.md

 3.  n byte data

 No reply

+Attempting to write using a length of 0 bytes results in undefined behaviour.
+Writing to an address beyond the flash's size (either by specifying an invalid start address or a length that results in an access beyond the flash size) results in undefined behaviour.

 The tapecart's firmware will ensure that page-crossings are handled correctly if you want to write more than one page, but it does not